Many configurations of wooden structures were used by the Romans to perform crucifixions:

 Who killed Yeshua?

 He was executed by soldiers of the Jerusalem garrison of the Roman army.
 They were the only organization in 1st century Palestine authorized to carry out crucifixions.
-They were also the only group with the necessary experience at this grisly task.
+They were also the only group with the necessary experience to carry out this grisly task with efficiency.